 Sally took longer than she needed to pour the coffee.
 I’m sure glad everyone could gather at their usual breakfast spot as if nothing had happened.
 Assholes.
 In my present state, I felt like someone made me suck on an exhaust pipe all night long.
 And my brother Dan, the weatherman, was dead.
 Not that anyone around here seemed to care that he lay below them in the basement.

-Through the night we stayed huddled around Dan who alternated between sobbing and screaming.
-We kept him as comfortable as possible and tried to keep him from moving around with little success.
-At one point he tried to sit and ended up moving the pipe protruding from his stomach.
+Through the night, we stayed huddled around Dan who alternated between sobbing and screaming.
+We kept him as comfortable as possible, changed his bandages, and tried to keep him from moving around with little success.
+At one point, he tried to sit and all he ended up doing was sliding across the pipe protruding from his stomach.
 He shouted in pain and promptly passed out.
-Charlie kept watch on the door with a shotgun and the rest of us huddled in the dark…
+This was really for the best because if he moved…

 He started whispering gibberish.
 Most of it I couldn’t make out except for a few pieces.
 He plainly said “a fob” and he kept mentioning “weapon protocol.”
 The second phrase scared me, but the fob piqued my curiosity.
 What if it could stop all of this craziness?
 He really didn’t look very good and I needed to figure this out.
 I grabbed two mugs, filled them with coffee, and found a corner booth to talk things over with Charlie.